Lefor, North Dakota: History

+Construction of the St. Elizabeth Parish construction began in 1898.

+A bank was built in 1913 and ceased operations by 1934; today, all that remains is a free-standing vault.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Lefor has a humid continental climate, abbreviated "Dfb" on climate maps.